Hrushikraj/reverse_engineeringtools/README.md

-# reverse_engineeringtools
+# Android Reverse Engineering Tools

-Data Analysis on Weather Dataset using Python
+   Android Reverse Engineering tools for both rooted and non rooted devices.
 <!DOCTYPE html>
 <html>
   <body>
     <h1>Introduction</h1>
 Android Reverse engineering tools that are for free use are uploaded for educational purposes.
-All the tools will be updated soon.
+All tools will be uploaded soon.
 </body>
 </html>